This-is-joejoe/Comparative-Study-of-CSRA/README.md

 # Comparative Study on CSRA with a SVM extension
-The following graph and link are taken for the original CSRA paper:<br>
+The following graph and link are taken from the original CSRA paper:<br>
 [Residual Attention: A Simple But Effective Method for Multi-Label Recoginition](https://arxiv.org/abs/2108.02456)<br>

 ![attention](https://github.com/Kevinz-code/CSRA/blob/master/utils/pipeline.PNG)